 With the renewed production of dessert wines in 2004, most of all Vin Santo and Recioto, we supported the first version of the structured Garganega, with a brief maceration on the skins, and then in 2007 the San Martino, a Venetian red raisin wine.

 Our wines ventured beyond the confines of the European borders and came to be appreciated in China, Taiwan and the United States.
-With these open borders, we opened our doors: to the guesthouse at our Cicogna estate, where we organize events and tastings; and every September to celebrate harvest season, we host a traditional wine festival known as “Passeggiata in Cicogna,” one of the most celebrated events for our clients, who are a part of us locally and beyond.
+With these open borders, we opened our doors of the guesthouse at our Cicogna estate, where we organize events and tastings; and every September to celebrate harvest season, we host a traditional wine festival known as “Passeggiata in Cicogna,” one of the most celebrated events for our clients, who are a part of us locally and beyond.

 Our commitment to wine received a prestigious award in 2014: the “Omaggio al Lavoro e al Progresso Economico” (Homage to Work and Economic Progress) from the Vicenza Chamber of Commerce.
 This recognition usually comes at the end of a career, but our spirit hails from a strong and valuable legacy that always appreciates new adventures.